How to Deduct Moving Expenses From Your Taxes

 3: The 39 weeks do not have to be concurrent with one another.

-4: The 39 weeks must be spent at an employer that is in the same general area.
+4: The 39 weeks must be spent at an employer in the same general area.

 Self-Employed time test

-To meet the self-employed time test, you are required to work a minimum of 40 hours per week for 39 weeks within the first 12 months that you arrive at the new location.
-You are also required to meet work at least 40 hours per week for 78 weeks within the first 24 months that you arrive at the new location.
+To meet the self-employed time test, you must work at least 40 hours per week for 39 weeks within the first 12 months of arriving at the new location.
+You must also work at least 40 hours per week for 78 weeks within the first 24 months you arrive at the new location.

 1: You may count both employed and self-employed work.